mmport80/JavascriptFinanceBook/manuscript/chapter08.md

 1) Explore other mathematical sequences.
 Can you create Fibonacci and Prime number sequences in the same vein as above for example?

-2) Generalise the concurrent code to run with an arbitrary number of workers, rather than a static two?
+2) Generalise the concurrent code to run with an arbitrary number of workers, rather than a static two

 3) How would you go about implementing a simulation for American options?